 TMD may appear to be a complex condition and it shouldn’t be.
 This website and your physical therapist can help to insure the following:

-- that your treatment is conservative, cost-effective, and reversible,
+- Your treatment is conservative, cost-effective, remove reversible,

 When a physical therapist performs the examination, they will be able to classify you as having one or more of the following: